Evolution of television

 The evolution of television began in the late 1800s with the invention of the cathode ray tube.

-This led to the development of the first mechanical television systems, which used spinning disks and mirrors to create images.
+This led to the development of the first mechanical television systems, which used rotating disks and mirrors to create images.

 However, it was not until the mid-1900s that electronic televisions became commercially available.